Glock: First-generation models

-The first-generation (Gen 1) Glock pistols are most notably recognized by their smoother "pebble finish" grip and finger groove-less frames.
+The first-generation (Gen 1) Glock pistols are most notably recognized by their smoother "pebble finish" grip and frame with no finger grooves.
 The Gen 1 frame pattern and design was used by Glock from 1982 through 1988 and pre-dates the checkered grip patterns used in the second generation of Glock pistols.
 The first Glock 17s imported to the US were serialized with an alphanumeric (two-letter prefix followed by three numbers) stamped into the slide, barrel, and a small metal plate inserted into the bottom side of the polymer frame.
 The first documented Glock 17s (by serial number) imported into the US were from the AF000 series in January 1986, followed by AH000, AK000, and AL000.
 These early Glock (Gen 1) pistols (serial number prefix AF through AM) were also manufactured with a barrel that had a smaller overall diameter and thinner bore walls, later known as "pencil barrels".
-The barrels were later redesigned with thicker bore walls, and manufacturing continued to evolve and improve the design of Glock pistols.
+The barrels were later redesigned with thicker bore walls, and manufacturing continued to evolve, improving the design of Glock pistols.

 Many of the first-generation Glocks were shipped and sold in the iconic "Tupperware" style plastic boxes.
 The earliest Glock boxes had ammunition storage compartments that allowed for 17 rounds of 9mm to be stored with the pistol.
-This box design was later changed by Glock to meet BATF import requirements, and the ammunition storage compartments were removed.
+Glock later changed this box design to meet BATF import requirements, and removed the ammunition storage compartments.